proudjiao/chorus-lapilli/README.md

 This is my first attempt at building a web-based game using React.
 In the process of exploration, I learned about React, JavaScript, JSon, Node.js, HTML, CSS, DOM, JSX, Chrome dev tools, React reconciliation.
 This [React Tutorial](https://reactjs.org/tutorial/tutorial.html) is immensely helpful during the course of my project

-## About the Log Files
+## About Log Files

-[tic-tac-toe.txt] and [chorus-lapilli.txt] are two log files that recorded every step I took in order to make the web application successful.
+tic-tac-toe.txt and chorus-lapilli.txt are two log files that recorded every step I took in order to make the web application successful.

 ---